mitchjacksontech/ps4wishlist/README.md

 note of the product's **TCID**, target's internal product identifier.
 With the TCID, we can make other requests to determine the current price.

 ## Wal-Mart
 [Python source prodapi/walmart.py](project/prodapi/walmart.py)

 Wal-mart offers [a Developer API](https://developer.bestbuy.com), with search by **UPC**.

+# The future of PS4 Wish List
+If I find myself with an unusal bit of free time, this project is third on my list of pet projects to nurture.
+That doesn't bode well for the future of ps4wishlist :)